Turkey: The Turkish Riviera

 Istanbul, East Meets West

 Go shopping.
 The elegant Istiklâl Caddesi, a pedestrian promenade located in the architecturally stunning Beyoglu district, is the Champs Elysees of Istanbul.
 At the opposite end of the retail spectrum, the Grand Bazaar, one of the largest covered markets in the world, sells everything from souvenir trinkets to antique carpets.
 At markets and bazaars you are expected to bargain.

 Some of our favorite places:

 Kempinski Hotel Day Spa, Bodrum: This 59,201.5 sq ft spa has an excellent menu of deluxe treatments and a luxury Hammam for a royal Turkish bath.
 The Private Spa Suite is ideal for high-profile clientele.

 Sunset Grill & Bar, Istanbul: Spectacular view of the Bosphorus, Bosphorus Bridge and Asian shoreline.
 Cocktails, fine dining, and entertainment.

-Contact us to customize your vacation of a lifetime.
+Contact Select Yachts to customize your vacation of a lifetime.
 Let us find the perfect yacht, crew and itinerary to match your preferences.
 Trust us because we’ve been there.
 We know the ropes.